consfyi/data/README.md

 # data.cons.fyi

-This repository contains all the convention data for cons.fyi.
+This repository contains all the convention data for [cons.fyi](https://cons.fyi).

+The following files are materialized:
+- [data.cons.fyi/active.json](https://data.cons.fyi/active.json): A JSON file containing all current or upcoming cons.

 ## Usage of data from FanCons.com